abhirahul96/PLT_assignment_abhishek_stock/readme.md

 ## Steps

  1. Install all dependencies using the installation command.
- 2. Start the server using any one of the above script from Running the app.
+ 2. Start the server using any one of the above scripts from "Running the app".
- 3. Hit the localhost:3000 server in browser to load the UI.
+ 3. Open localhost:3000 in a browser to load the UI.
- 4. Enter the stock name, it'll return current stock quantity.
+ 4. Enter the stock name, and it will return the current stock quantity.

 ## Testing